pimbrouwers/Falco/samples/HelloWorld/hello-world.md

-# Falco Hello World app 4 ways
+# Falco Hello World

-The goal of this program is to demonstrate some of the recommended patterns using the simplest cases as examples.
-It is completely overblown on purpose.
+The goal of this program is to demonstrate the absolute bare bones hello world application, using as little code as possible.

-You could write the most basic hello world as:

 ```fsharp
 Falco ()